gsc2001/IIIT-GPS/README.md

 - Add functionality to create users account and store data like bookmarked courses globally.
 - Allow users to post resources which will get uploaded after review.
 - Allow users to request suggestions/resources from another user.
+- Implement a search bar for courses for easier access.
+- Recommendation System on the basis of tags.

 ### Our Team
 - *Gurkirat Singh*